 FormatArc HTML to Markdown conversion result, useful for preparing LLM contextFormatArc HTML to Markdown conversion result, useful for preparing LLM context

-Markdown vs HTML for LLMs: Tokens, Accuracy, and No-Upload Conversion
+Markdown vs HTML for LLMs: ~70% Fewer Tokens, and Your HTML Stays Local

 Pasting a raw web page into ChatGPT, Claude, or Gemini works, but you almost always pay for it twice: in tokens, and in answer quality.
 The HTML you copied is full of wrapper divs, class attributes, inline scripts, and tracking pixels — none of which the model needs to understand the content.
 Markdown strips that out and leaves the model with just the structure and the text.